mesosphere-backup/dcos-vagrant/README.md

     cd <repo>
     cp VagrantConfig.yaml.example VagrantConfig.yaml
     ```

     Update `VagrantConfig.yaml` to match your requirements (e.g. cpus, memory).
 Some frameworks (e.g. cassandra) may require more nodes/resources than others.

-    **IMPORTANT**: Make sure your local machine has enough memory to launch all your desired VMs, otherwise your machine may lock up as all the memory is consumed.
+This file just defines the machines available - you don't have to launch all these at once, so the example file is a good start.

 # Deploy